RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

    use that to update the file timestamps to match our request times.
    * If we don't have a requested start and end time, we go straight to Data Aggregation

 2. We use UTC as the time zone for our data request.
-Each recording device will have some amount of offset (LINK HERE), which is a difference in the device's time to "true" time.
+Each recording device will have some amount of offset, which is a difference in the device's time to "true" time.
-   * We can account for this offset by utilizing the basic information from each file to create an offset model (LINK HERE).
+   * We can account for this offset by utilizing the basic information from each file to create an offset model.
      We _**always**_ ADD our offset values to device time to get "true" time.

 3. Once we have the offset model, we can calculate the "true" time for our gathered data.
 We simply take our data's